FredsShedNZ/fredsshednz.com/README.md

 # Fred's Shed NZ Website

-If you want to help make it better, I'm happy to entertain PRs that claim to improve it.
+If you want to help make [the site](https://fredsshednz.com) better, I'm happy to entertain PRs that claim to improve it.

 # Dev Process